Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Preliminaries

-where $\mathbb{I}$ denotes the indicator function, $\widehat{Q}$ and $\widehat{b}$ denote some estimators for the Q-function and the behavior policy.
-The second term $\widehat{b}^{-1}(A_i|X_i)\mathbb{I}(A_i=\pi(X_i)) \{Y_i-\widehat{Q}(X_i,A_i)\}$ inside the bracket corresponds to an augmentation term.
+where $\mathbb{I}(\bullet)$ denotes the indicator function, $\widehat{Q}$ and $\widehat{b}(a|x)$ denote some estimators for the conditional mean function $Q$ and the propensity score $b$, respectively.
+The second term inside the bracket corresponds to an augmentation term.
 Its expectation equals zero when $\widehat{Q}=Q$.
-The purpose of adding this term is to offer additional protection against potential model misspecification of the Q-function.
-Such an estimator is doubly-robust in the sense that its consistency relies on either $\widehat{Q}$ or $\widehat{b}$ to be correctly specified.
-By setting $\widehat{Q}=0$, \eqref{eqn:DR} is reduced to the IPW estimator.
+The purpose of adding this term is to offer additional protection against potential model misspecification of $Q$.
+Such an estimator is doubly-robust in the sense that its consistency relies on either the estimation model of ${Q}$ or ${b}$ to be correctly specified. {It can be semi-parametrically efficient whereas the importance sampling or direct method are not.} By setting $\widehat{Q}=0$, \eqref{eqn:DR} reduces to the IPW estimator.

-In continuous action domains, the indicator function $\mathbb{I}(A_i=\pi(X_i))$ equals zero almost surely.
-Consequently, naively applying \eqref{eqn:DR} yields the plug-in estimator $\sum_{i=1}^n \widehat{Q}(X_i,\pi(X_i))/n$.
-To address this concern, the kernel-based OPE proposed to replace the indicator function in \eqref{eqn:DR} with a kernel function $K\{(A_i-\pi(X_i))/h\}$ with some bandwidth parameter $h$, i.e.,
+In continuous treatment domains, the indicator function $\mathbb{I}\{A_i=\pi(X_i)\}$ equals zero almost surely.
+Consequently, naively applying \eqref{eqn:DR} yields a plug-in estimator $\sum_{i=1}^n \widehat{Q}\{X_i,\pi(X_i)\}/n$.
+To address this concern, the kernel-based methods proposed to replace the indicator function in \eqref{eqn:DR} with a kernel function $K[\{A_i-\pi(X_i)\}/h]$, i.e.,

-The bandwidth $h$ represents a trade-off.
+Here, the bandwidth $h$ represents a trade-off.
 The variance of the resulting value estimator decays with $h$.
 Yet, its bias increases with $h$.
 More specifically, it follows from Theorem 1 of \cite{kallus2018policy} that the leading term of the bias is equal to

-To ensure the term in \ref{eqn:bias} decays to zero as $h$ goes to 0, it requires the expected second derivative of the Q-function exists, and thus $Q(x,a)$ needs to be a smooth function of $a$.
-However, as commented in the introduction, this assumption could be violated in applications such as dynamic pricing.
+To ensure the term in \eqref{eqn:bias} decays to zero as $h$ goes to 0, it requires the expected second derivative of the function $Q(x,a)$ exists, and thus $Q(x,a)$ needs to be a smooth function of $a$.
+However, as commented in the introduction, this assumption could be violated in certain applications.